 21. Management of Water Flows: To the maximum extent practicable, the pre-construction course, condition, capacity, and location of open waters must be maintained for each activity, including stream channelization, storm water management activities, and temporary and permanent road crossings, except as provided below.
 The activity must be constructed to withstand expected high flows.
+No material may be placed in a manner that will be eroded by normal or expected high flows.
 The activity must not restrict or impede the passage of normal or high flows, to the maximum extent practical, unless the primary purpose of the activity is to impound water or manage high flows.